 - Parking suggestions

 For many professional positions the expectation is a suit will be worn, even if the everyday dress is casual.
-If unsure, you may want to evaluate the dress code of the organization and dress above that level.
+If unsure, evaluate the dress code of the organization and dress above that level.

 - Less is more: Limit fragrances, jewelry, make-up, loud or distracting clothing.